thangtran3112/ecom/fullstack-admin/README.md

     cdk deploy
 ```

-- Make sure to update the VITE_BACKEND_API_URL FrontEnd env variable to point to the deployed Backend Url in AWS
+- Make sure to update the VITE_BACKEND_API_URL FrontEnd env variable to point to the deployed Backend Url in AWS, if using AWS Backend URL

+- The Cdk already has automatically injected VITE_BACKEND_API_URL to AWS FrontEnd deployment